wyq000/rnet/README.md

 * Windows: `x86_64`,`i686`

-## Installation
+## Example

+This asynchronous example demonstrates how to make a simple GET request using the `rnet` library.
+So you need install `rnet` and run the following code:

 ```bash
 pip install rnet
 ```

-## Example

-This asynchronous example demonstrates how to make a simple GET request using the `rnet` library.
+And then the code:

 ```python
 import asyncio